skip to main content

 in biophilic moodboards

-In this episode of Biophilic Moodboards we’ll discover the concept of mystery in biophilic design and explore how it applies to interiors…
+This episode of Biophilic Moodboards looks into the concept of mystery in biophilic design

 Moodboard showing 3 examples of mystery in biophilic design.
 1: A curved corridor.
 2: A plant partially hiding the rest of the room behind.
 3: A partially see-through wooden partition.